 David E. Poston

 David E. Poston is the author of two award-winning chapbooks and the full-length collection Slow of Study (Main Street Rag Publishing Company, 2015).
 His new poetry manuscript, Letting Go, was a finalist for the NC Poetry Society’s Lena Shull Book Award.
-His work has appeared in Cider Press Review, North Carolina Literary Review, The MacGuffin, Ginosko Literary Journal, Typehouse Literary Magazine, and many other journals and anthologies.
+His work has appeared in Cider Press Review, North Carolina Literary Review, The MacGuffin, Ibbetson Street, Flying South, and other journals and anthologies.
 He is a Pushcart Prize nominee and a frequent reviewer for Pedestal Magazine.

-In addition to a thirty-year public school teaching career, he also taught at the University of North Carolina at Charlotte, at Charlotte’s Young Writers’ Workshop, and in Cleveland Community College’s adult education program.
+In addition to a thirty-year public school teaching career, he taught at the University of North Carolina at Charlotte, at Charlotte’s Young Writers’ Workshop, and in Cleveland Community College’s adult education program.
 He has led or facilitated workshops for the NC Writers’ Network, the NC Poetry Society, Charlotte Lit., and Hospice of Gaston County.
 He serves on the board of directors of the Gaston Symphonic Band and the Rotary Community Garden.